cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

-While XofTurboShake128 as described above can be securely used in all cases where a XOF is needed in the VDAFs described in this document, there are some cases where a more efficient instantiation based on fixed-key AES is possible.
-For now, this is limited to the XOF used inside the Idpf {{idpf}}
-implementation in Poplar1 {{idpf-bbcggi21}}.
+While XofTurboShake128 as described above can be securely used in all cases where a XOF is needed in the VDAFs described in this document, there are some cases where a more efficient instantiation based on a blockcipher in a fixed-key mode of operation is possible.
+For now, this is limited to the XOF used inside the Idpf {{idpf}} implementation in Poplar1 {{idpf-bbcggi21}}.
 It is NOT RECOMMENDED to use this XOF anywhere else.
-The length of the domain separation string `dst` passed to XofFixedKeyAes128 MUST NOT exceed 65535 bytes.
 See {{security}} for a more detailed discussion.

+The following XOF, denoted XofFixedKeyAes128, uses the AES-128 blockcipher
+{{AES}}.
+The length of the domain separation string `dst` MUST NOT exceed 65535 bytes.

 ~~~ python
 class XofFixedKeyAes128(Xof):